Garrett Camp: Awards and honors

 In 2007, Camp was named to the List of Top Innovators under the age of 35 at Technology Review's Emerging Technologies Conference at MIT.
 In 2008, Camp was named by Bloomberg Businessweek as one of Tech's Best Young Entrepreneurs.
 In 2013, Camp was honored at the Tribeca Disruptive Innovation Awards for his accomplishments at both StumbleUpon and Uber.

-Wealth
+Personal life

 In 2015, Camp was the 283rd-richest person in the world and the third-richest Canadian, with an estimated wealth of US$5.3 billion, according to Forbes.
 As of February 2024, Camp's net worth is calculated at US$6.18 billion, making him the fifteenth-richest Canadian, according to the Bloomberg Billionaires Index.

 In 2017, Camp joined The Giving Pledge, a commitment to give away half of his wealth to charity.
+Garrett Camp's Camp Foundation funds nonprofit projects such as Every.org, a nonprofit which provides technology to other nonprofits to accept donations in stock, crypto, DAFs, and cash.

 In June 2019, after Camp purchased a mansion in Trousdale Estates of Beverly Hills for $72.5 million, Uber drivers struggling for higher pay and better working conditions picketed his home.